Onther-Tech/economics/Tokamaklayer2.md

 # How to unravel fee token dilemma in layer 2

-*Special thanks to Kevin.J, Darren.K, Nomad.I, Jake.J, Suah.K, Praveen.S, and Jamie for the productive feedback on the posting.*
+*Special thanks to Kevin.J, Darren.K, Nomad.I, Jake.J, Suah.K, Praveen.S, and Jamie.J for the productive feedback on the posting.*
 <br/>
 <br/>
 ## 0. Introduction